housework-robot/main/S06_robot_side/S06E06_mushibot_spiffs.md

 1. Configure `platformio.ini`,
 2. Create a partition table,
-3. Make an image of the files, and upload to the ESP32 board, using Platformio tools,
+3. Build the filesystem image, and upload it to the ESP32 board, using Platformio tools,
 4. Write C++ programs to manage the uploaded files,
 5. Upload the programs to ESP32 board, and run them.

 At step 5, we used platformio to Upload the programs to ESP32 board, and run them.
 Let's elaborate on this step.